 Shrimp Curry ~ Royyala Koora without Tomato

 After a nonstop mega blogging marathon (bm) last month, I am back for another edition of bm.
-This is our regular marathon where we blog for three consecutive days each week of the month.
+This is our regular marathon where we blog for three consecutive days every week of the month.
 For regular marathons I usually blog two weeks a month and this is my first week of BM # 57.
 I have some unposted recipes from last month’s BM and chose dry or gravy curries as my theme.

 Shrimp curry is my go to recipe when I have guests at home.
 It is one of the easiest non-veg curries to cook.
 Here in the US, we get peeled fresh or frozen shrimp and it makes cooking very easy.
 I usually stock up from frozen shrimp for emergencies.
 I already have two versions of shrimp curries here & here.
 In both the versions I posted earlier, it was with tomatoes.
 Today’s recipe is no tomato curry.
 I made today’s shrimp curry for my Telugu meal that I prepared for last month’s Buffet on Table.
 I made the no tomato curry as that is how it used to be cooked years & years ago when we were growing up.